damajor/BALD/README.md

 `./grab_additional_scripts.sh`
 3. Carefully configure all settings in `myconfig` or directly inside the script

+> **Note:**
+> The script is not compatible with NTFS filesystem.

 # Usage examples

 Double check prerequisites and settings :)

+BALD was designed to run every day at most.

 ## Manual run